namdarine/namdarine.github.io/_posts/2022-02-17-Binary-Search-Tree.md

 A binary tree in which all of the leaves are on the same level and every non-leaf node has two children.
 <div class="row mt-3">
 <div class="col-sm mt-3 mt-md-0">
-{% include figure.liquid path="assets/img/BST/BST_full.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/BST/BST_full.png" class="img-fluid rounded z-depth-1" %}
 </div>
 </div>